HL7/US-Core/source/pages/basic-provenance.md

 - Provenance.agent.type = transmitter
   - Provenance.agent.who set to the HIE organization

  The timestamp and pointer (i.e. target) to the appropriate Resource is required in all cases and must be included.
-This IG would note these as **SHALL** constraints if systems always provided the Author, and Author Organizations.
+This IG would note these as **SHALL** constraints if systems always had the Author and Author Organizations available.
 Participants in the development of this guide reported Author information provided to HIEs is inconsistent and unreliable.

 #### HIE Transformation